Monehin/AFSS07/README.md

   - Personalize profiles with photos, career details, and social media links.

 - **Privacy and Security**
-  - Sensitive data, such as addresses, remains private and accessible only to admins for emergencies.
   - Public profiles display only essential details to foster connections.

 - **Feature ideas**
+  - **Book Club**: Feature for sharing book recommendations
+  - **Job Board**: A space for sharing job opportunities and professional networking.
+  - **Automation**: Feature to automate some operation for the group
   - **Donation Management**: A system to track voluntary contributions and donations transparently.
-  - **Job Board**: A space for sharing job opportunities and professional networking.
   - **Event Management**: Plan and organize reunions, meetups, and group events with ease.
   - **Group Announcements**: Share news, updates, and achievements in a structured way.